Back to Products

 Loss of the Night

 Track the visibility of stars and measure light pollution by observing how many stars you can see with the naked eye.
-This citizen science app helps researchers understand global light pollution trends and their impact on astronomy and ecosystems.
+This citizen science app helps researchers understand global light pollution trends.

 • Star Visibility Mapping: Record which stars are visible from your location

-• Light Pollution Tracking: Contribute to global light pollution databases
+• Light Pollution Tracking: Contribute to global databases

 • Educational Content: Learn about constellations and star identification